How to Make Turkey Bone Broth in the Slow Cooker

 - 1 Bay leaf

-- Water, preferably filtered or spring water Use enough to cover all ingredients in slow cooker
+- Water, preferably filtered or spring water Use enough to cover all ingredients in a slow cooker

 - Add the turkey carcass and scraps to the slow cooker.
 Also add in the chicken feet, if using.